stoplightio/spectral/docs/reference/openapi-rules.md

 ### oas3-valid-schema-example

 Examples must be valid against their defined schema.
+This rule is applied to Schema objects.

 **Recommended:** Yes